-On 12th February 1909, the 100th anniversary of Abraham Lincoln’s birth, a group of sixty black and white intellectuals, reformers and socialists dedicated to securing the civil and political rights of African Americans as guaranteed by the Fourteenth and Fifteenth Amendments issued a petition urging America to rededicate itself to the ideals of racial justice that Lincoln represented.
-This bold statement, entitled “The Call”, heralded the birth of the National Association for the Advancement of Colored People (NAACP) – America’s first civil rights organisation.
+Today we celebrate the anniversary of a momentous gathering of sixty intellectuals: reformers and socialists, blacks and whites, and all dedicated to securing the civil and political rights of African Americans as guaranteed by the Fourteenth and Fifteenth Amendments.
+Specifically, we celebrate the petition that these citizens issued, urging America to re-dedicate itself to the ideals of racial justice that had been all but forgotten in the post-American Civil War decades.
+This bold statement, entitled “The Call”, heralded the birth of the National Association for the Advancement of Colored People (NAACP) – America’s very first civil rights organisation.

 The NAACP was founded as America faced a national crisis of racism.
 A new generation of politicians had abandoned the post-Civil War commitment to racial justice in favour of economic growth.
 Southern Democrats, meanwhile, had been quick to mete out revenge on their former slaves by legally segregating the black population with the passage of the infamous and odious Jim Crow laws.
 Lynching had become endemic; between 1860 and 1900, some 5,000 African Americans were murdered by vigilante mobs.
 But at the turn of the century, racism was no longer confined to the Deep South and had migrated North along with thousands of blacks fleeing from the terror of the Ku Klux Klan.
 And with fierce competition for jobs in the industrial northern cities, racial tensions quickly escalated.
 In the summer of 1908 a major race riot erupted in Springfield, Illinois – the hometown of Abraham Lincoln himself.
 Reporting on the riot in an article entitled “The Race War in the North,” socialist William English Walling issued a powerful appeal on behalf of the disenfranchised black population: “Who realizes the seriousness of the situation, and what large and powerful body of citizens is ready to come to their aid?”